google/WebFundamentals/src/content/en/ilt/pwa/lab-scripting-the-service-worker.md

-Note: If you have installed a service worker on localhost before, <a href="tools-for-pwa-developers#unregister">unregister it</a> so that it doesn't interfere with the lab.
+Note: <a href="tools-for-pwa-developers#unregister">Unregister</a> any service workers and <a href="tools-for-pwa-developers#clearcache">clear all service worker caches</a> for localhost so that they do not interfere with the lab.